esm-tools/pymor_workshop/exercises/unit_conversion.md

 # Exercise 3: dimensionless mapping

+Some of the units as described in the tables of the CMOR convention are physically ambiguous, and require a prior knowledge and interpretation of the variable description.
+Let's take for example, the sea water salinity (`so`) where its units are defined in the CMOR standard as `0.001`.
+This is clearly a ratio but whether this ratio is express in mass or volume is not obvious.
+To achieve a general conversion of units from model data to standards we need to define a mapping for such variables, telling Pymor which dimensionless units map to a more phycically complete definition (in the case of the salinity `0.001` maps to `g/kg`).

 For providing an alias for dimensionless-units, use parameter `dimensionless_mapping_table` to set the unit mappings on the rule.
 The value for this parameter is a yaml file mapping the original unit to an alias unit.
+If this parameter is not indicated, the default `dimensionless_mappings.yaml` provided with Pymor is used.

 ---